 - Anxiety and stress: Can’t stop worrying about the work you need to do.

 - Depression: Want to stop working but feel like you can’t or have no choice.

-- Problems in relationships: No time to meet your friends, frequent conflicts with your spouse, your family feels neglected by you, and etc.
+- Problems in relationships: No time to meet your friends, frequent conflicts with your spouse, your family feels neglected by you, etc.

-How Not to Be a Workaholic
+How to Stop Being a Workaholic

 1. Understanding why you work so hard.